 Alpha Piscium, or Al Risha, is not one of the sky’s brightest stars.
 In fact, it’s only about 4th magnitude, which is getting down to a level of faintness that will require a dark sky to see.
 But Al Risha is a fascinating star in a prominent place in the zodiacal constellation Pisces the Fishes, which is one of the sky’s most graceful and beautiful constellations.
-The star Al Risha is very easy to pick out in Pisces if you have a dark sky.
+Follow the links below to learn more about Alpha Piscium, aka Al Risha.

 Pisces the Fishes is always shown as a pair of fish, swimming in opposite directions.
 The Western Fish lies in the graceful line of stars south of the Great Square of Pegasus, and the Northern Fish is another line of stars to the east of the Square.
 Al Risha represents the knot or cord that ties the two Fish together by ribbons at their tails.
 In fact, Al Risha means “the cord” in Arabic.